Bullipe/Bullipe.github.io/_pages/teaching.md

 # Instructor 🎙️

-## Financial Accounting – The Language of Business (Bachelors at Hamstech)
+## Financial Accounting – The Language of Business

 **Overall rating:** 6.70/7.00
 **Knowledge:** 6.62/7.00